matiere-noire/redux-websocket-autoreconnect/README.md

 ## Middleware Installation

-Once you have installed the library via npm, you can add it to your Redux middleware stack just like you would any other middleware.
+Once you have installed the library, you can add it to your Redux middleware stack just like you would any other middleware.

 ```javascript
 // ... other imports